 For our Mommy and Me lesson we discussed and explored ways to show kindness by leaving “heartprints” behind.
-First, we sang songs about kindness with our heart lights I picked up from the dollar store.
+First, we sang songs about kindness with our heart lights.
+I picked them up from the dollar store.
 Then, we read the book, Heartprints by P.K.
 Halliman, which models how little ones show love and kindness to others.
 After reading, we had fun with a few stations that helped us explore ways to leave heartprints with others.

 Acts of Kindness

 The first station was a great way to engage little ones and their families.
 There were cards and hearts with ideas of different acts of kindness to show others placed on the table.
 From giving hugs to our friends to writing a thank you note to the garbage men, there were a variety to choose from, as well as, coming up with our own.
 Everyone picked 5 acts of kindness and wrote them down on their Be Kind page to use as a reminder to show kindness to others.